Fr8org/Fr8Core/Docs/ForDevelopers/OperatingConcepts/Authorization/TerminalAuthentication.md

 ### Authentication

-When your terminal needs to make a request to hub.
-It needs to add FR8-TOKEN Authorization header to it's request.
+When your terminal needs to make a request to the Hub, it needs to add FR8-TOKEN Authorization header to it's request.

 Header value is created using the following format (without quotes): "FR8-TOKEN key={Fr8HubCallbackSecret}, user={Fr8UserId}"